Functorial transfer between relative trace formulas in rank one: Determination of the germs

-There remains to examine the effect of the transfer operator to the ``Kloosterman germs'', i.e., to the stalk of $\mathcal S^-_{L_X}(N,\psi\backslash G^*/N,\psi)$ at zero; more precisely, we want to show that this stalk contributes an extra summand of
+There remains to examine the effect of the transfer operator to the ``Kloosterman germs'', i.e., to the stalk of $\mathcal S^-_{L_X}(N_\psi\backslash G^*/N_\psi)$ at zero.
+By Proposition \ref{frombeyond}, this stalk contributes an extra summand of